 What to Expect After Detox

-After completing a successful detoxification process, the client is now ready to begin the rehabilitation stage of treatment.
+After completing a successful detox process, the client is now ready to begin the rehabilitation stage of treatment.
 Since detox has cleansed the body and mind of all traces of the substance, the individual will be able to focus entirely on the program and on healing.
 Without the constant cravings, the addict is now free to think about something else besides their addiction, and can look forward to learning new skills for a lifestyle free from the restrictions of their drug abusing behavior.

 This stage of treatment provides a professionally designed program that is directed toward teaching clients better methods for dealing with daily stress without resorting to drugs or alcohol to escape.
 We strive to restore the client’s self-esteem and strength of character, while also giving them valuable tools to use as they attempt to reintegrate into society.
 Following completion of this stage in treatment, we advise clients to remain in an aftercare program until they are certain of their ability to avoid relapse.